How to teach fractions with pizza toppings

 During this exercise, our double-check showed us that we had miscounted the sausage.
 Instead of 8, there were 7 sausages on our pizza.

-We really enjoyed this STEAM activity because it was a quick and effective visual exercise to reinforce the concept of fractions.
+In our household, we really enjoyed this STEAM activity because it was a quick and effective visual exercise to reinforce the concept of fractions.

 Save for later on Pinterest